iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

 .. _`basic/run`:

-Running validations with IMAS validator
+Running validations with IMAS-Validator
 =======================================

-In this section we start with the core functionality of the IMAS validator: running tests on IDS data.
+In this section we start with the core functionality of the IMAS-Validator: running tests on IDS data.
-The easiest way of using the IMAS validator is by using the CLI from your terminal.
+The easiest way of using the IMAS-Validator is by using the CLI from your terminal.
 The only required argument is the imas_uri of the DBentry object you want to validate.
 To print the report output directly to your terminal, add the ``--verbose`` option.